This is my fourth day in a row drinking this tea! Is it love, or just a passing fling? I will savour it either way. (Mmmm….spongy berry cake)

 “This is my fourth day in a row drinking this tea!
 Is it love, or just a passing fling?
 I will savour it either way.
 (Mmmm….spongy berry cake)” Read full tasting note

 “At first glance, this blend reminds me of fantasy island, but it’s not as artificially sweet, is more creamy, and doesn’t get that awful bitterness that Fantasy Island tends to get.
-It...”
+It dry blend...”
 Read full tasting note

 “So i wanted to try this as a cold brew since the warm cup i had was more raspberry than sponge cake.
 It turns out, the cake was hiding in the cold brew :) This is a creamy cup of delicious cake...”
 Read full tasting note

 “Iced it.
 Prefer it hot.
 End of story.
 I guess I should have cold-steeped it, since everyone’s good reviews were about cold-steeps, not iced.
-I need to work on my patience if I’m gonna...”
+I need to work on my patience if I’m gonna do cold...”
 Read full tasting note

 Think vanilla sponge cake with a dollop of raspberry jam!